Blog

 Neuroticism (Depth) is the Big Five dimension most tied to stress vulnerability at work.
 Here is what the evidence shows about burnout risk and resilience.

-Personality and burnout: who is most at risk — and why
+Personality and burnout: who is most at risk, and why

 How to design meetings that work for every personality type

-Building psychological safety: what personality science adds to the conversation
+Building psychological safety with personality science

 Psychological safety varies by Big Five profile.
 Neuroticism needs consistency; Agreeableness needs permission to dissent.
 Here's the personality evidence.

-Personality conflict in teams: what it actually looks like — and what to do
+Personality conflict in teams: what it actually looks like

 Team conflict rooted in Big Five differences looks interpersonal but is structural.
-Bond vs. Discipline, Vision vs. Discipline — name the pattern, redesign.
+Bond vs. Discipline, Vision vs. Discipline: name the pattern, redesign.

-How to give personality-informed feedback: what the research says
+How to give personality-informed feedback: the research

 Over a third of feedback interventions decrease performance.
-Big Five personality predicts who shuts down, acquiesces, or disengages — adapt your delivery.
+Big Five personality predicts who shuts down, acquiesces, or disengages, adapt your delivery.

 Personality and job fit, explained